Tim Carter (wide receiver): Houston Texans

 On May 22, 2008, Carter was signed by the Houston Texans.
 After suffering a concussion he was later released on August 26, 2008, by Houston and sat out the rest of the season to recover.

 St. Louis Rams

 In 2009 between May 1–3, Carter participated in a St. Louis Rams mini-camp on a tryout basis.
 On May 5, the Rams signed Carter to a one-year contract.
-He was released on September 5, 2009 and re-signed on October 12.
+He was released on September 5, 2009, and re-signed on October 12.
 He was waived on November 3 then he officially retired.

 Personal life

 He and his wife Anastasia reside in Houston, Texas.
-They share one son together.
 Carter is the cousin of major league baseball players Gary Sheffield and Dwight Gooden, as well as fellow NFL players Darrin Nelson, Al Harris, and Carlos Carson.
 Tim's younger brother, Patrick Carter, was formerly a quarterback and wide receiver with Georgia Tech and the University of Louisville.